milestonesys/mipsdk-samples-plugin/SCWorkSpace/README.md

 This sample shows how to create and operate work spaces in the Smart Client.
 The work space is represented as a new tab in the Smart Client main window that contains a custom view.
-The view contains view items including both built-in view items and MIP view items.
+The view has view items including both built-in view items and MIP view items.
 Side panel MIP plugins can be shown in the left side panel associated with the work space.